-Although we are used to seeing colossal representations of the Pharaohs and the gods in ancient Egyptian remains, most of the cultic statues were, themselves, relatively small—around two feet tall, on average—and they might be made of stone, of wood, or of metal.
-The statue in the shrine of the god, representing the god, was not only a representation but also a dwelling for the presence and the active consciousness of the god in his temple.
+Although we are used to seeing colossal representations of the Pharaohs and the gods in ancient Egyptian remains, most of the cultic statues were, themselves, relatively small—around two feet tall, on average—and they might be made of stone, wood, or metal.
+The statue in the shrine of the temple was not only a representation of the god, but a dwelling place for the presence and active consciousness of the god in his temple.

 The cult statue would be stripped of the previous day’s clothing, while the shrine itself was washed and purified.
 The statue was then decorated and anointed with oil.
 Then, it would be dressed again in fresh ceremonial clothing and invested, once again, with the symbols of its divine power.
 During this ritual, the statue was also presented with the day’s offerings.
 This provided an opportunity for the statue to partake of the spiritual essence of the food.
 At the end of the ceremony, the priests replaced the statue in its shrine, shut the doors of the shrine, and then left the temple while the chief priest closed and locked the doors behind them, bringing the ceremony to an end for the day.

-In addition to this primary daily ritual, there were other rituals that were commonly performed, not only in temples but in other sacred spaces as well.
-Other temple rituals were typically conducted during other times of day.
-Mostly, they were aimed at purifying the god’s shrine, or during the night, they were used to drive away the threats of the forces of chaos.
+In addition to this primary daily ritual, other, routine rituals were commonly performed, not only in temples but in other sacred spaces as well during the day.
+Mostly, they were aimed at purifying the god’s shrine.
+During the night, they were used to drive away threats from the forces of chaos.

-Rituals were also celebrated in honor of the divine Pharaoh, and this would happen both during the Pharaoh’s life on earth and after his death.
-After his death, offerings were made to the divine Pharaoh in temples that formed part of his tomb complex—so that there was worship of the departed spirit of the Pharaoh taking place in the tomb in which his body resided.
+Rituals were also celebrated in honor of the divine Pharaoh, during both his life on earth and after his death.
+After he died, offerings were made to the divine Pharaoh in temples that formed part of his tomb complex—allowing the worship of his departed spirit in the tomb where his body resided.

-There were also funerary cults to provide offerings for all the dead who had been prepared to enter the afterlife through that process of mummification and the ceremony of the “Opening of the Mouth.”
+Funerary cults provided offerings for all those who died by preparing their bodies to enter the afterlife through mummification and the ceremony of the “Opening of the Mouth.”
 All those dead who were believed to reside in the kingdom of Osiris received the offerings of the funerary cult.

 The Holy Animals

-Temple animals were carefully chosen.
-They had to be without blemish.
-They had to be perfect representations of their type, and they were housed and maintained on the temple estate.
-They were carefully chosen to be honored as manifestations of the god, and they were believed to be able to give oracles themselves—prophetic insights on the god’s behalf.
+Temple animals were carefully chosen: They had to be without blemish—perfect representations of their type, for they were honored as manifestations of the god.
+It was believed they could give oracles—prophetic insights on the god’s behalf.
 They and other animals of the same species were kept in the temple estate in honor of the god, and at death, the animals were mummified and presented in the temple as votive offerings, signs of devotion and respect.

-Away from the temple estate, other animals species that were sacred to the gods were kept in homes and were honored as the gods’ representatives.
+Away from the temple estate, other animal species that were sacred to the gods were kept in homes and were honored as the gods’ representatives.
 When they died, they were buried.